 Australian states and territories enacted largely uniform defamation laws (Uniform Defamation Laws) that took effect on 1 January 2006.
 Prior to the uniform defamation laws reform, there was little consistency in the defamation laws in each State and Territory.
-As a result of the legislative reforms, defamation laws in each State and Territory are substantially the same, although there are some differences.
-In addition, the Defamation Acts of each state and territory co-exist with the common law rules as to defamation.
+As a result of the legislative reforms, the Uniform Defamation Laws harmonises defamation law across Australia, although these Defamation Acts of each state and territoryco-exist with the common law rules as to defamation.